mid-at-coding/cablegen/README.md

 ```

 If you don't wish to do all the work of configuration, and just want a quick and dirty solution, check out the gen_conf folder

+## Building

+Cablegen is built using GNU Make.
+To build the cablegen object only, simply `make`.
+By default, the build mode is debug,
+which relies on asan and ubsan.
+If you are not a developer and have no need for these, use one either `make BUILD=bench`,
+or `make BUILD=prod`.

+Debug mode:
+- Enables address sanitizer and ub sanitizer (I am aware that sort.h invokes UB, I'm working on it ;))
+- Enables extra sanity checks on reading and writing
+- Turns on error checking that other build types can live without

+Production mode:
+- Disables unnecessary error checks (and some necessary ones too, to be frank)
+- Optimizes more aggressively
+- Strips names

+Benchmark mode:
+- Doesn't strip names
+- Writes a DOT file with the benchmark profiling to `bench/`

+### Supported platforms

+By default, cablegen builds for linux.
+To build for windows, pass `PLATFORM=windows` to `make`.
+I will not be adding mac
+support unless a wealthy benefactor with a macintosh becomes interested in this project.

+### Targets

+`clean`: cleans `gen_conf` and `frontends` (along with cablegen's artifacts)

+`all`: builds all of the below

+`gen_conf`: builds `gen_conf`

+`frontends`: builds all frontends (the frontend artifacts live in frontends/)

 ## Wishlist